antgroup/YASA-Engine/README.md

 <img src="folder-img/Structure.png"  />

 ### YASA-UAST
-[UAST](https://github.com/antgroup/YASA-UAST)（Unified Abstract Syntax Tree）is an intermediate representation structure for multi-language program analysis.
+[YASA-UAST](https://github.com/antgroup/YASA-UAST)（Unified Abstract Syntax Tree）is an intermediate representation structure for multi-language program analysis.
 The UAST-Parser parses code from different programming languages into a unified abstract syntax format.
 Through UAST, source code in different languages can be converted into a standardized tree structure, enabling unified analysis and processing across multiple languages.

 ### YASA-Engine: Unified multi-language Analysis Engine
 The unified multi-language analysis engine is the core component of a modern program analysis platform.
 It aims to achieve efficient and precise analysis of multiple programming languages through a unified analysis framework and methodology.
 Also, with the help of AI capabilities, it addresses issues such as broken chains in traditional program analysis and high adaptation costs for new scenarios.
 (The AI part is not open-sourced yet.)

-### YASA-UQL: Unified Declarative Rule Query Language (not open-sourced yet)
+### YASA-UQL: Unified Declarative Rule Query Language
 Supports declarative unified query rule writing for multiple languages, compatible with CodeQL syntax, lowering the barrier to rule writing while unifying rule sets across languages.

-### YASA-MCP: Unified multi-language Program Analysis MCP (not open-sourced yet)
+### YASA-MCP: Unified multi-language Program Analysis MCP
 Provides atomic analysis APIs for large models, offering program analysis services that are large-model-friendly.

+### YASA-SDK: Unified multi-language Program Analysis SDK
+Provide SDK packages in multiple languages for traditional applications, making YASA easier to integrate and offering user-friendly program analysis services within the applications.

+### xAST
+[xAST](https://github.com/alipay/ant-application-security-testing-benchmark) is an open-source evaluation system for SAST/IAST/DAST tool capabilities.
+In YASA-Engine, it serves as the regression target for post-change testing, and during the process of multi-language adaptation, it provides positive guidance on language syntax support.

 ## YASA Technical Advantages
 ### Low Cost for New Language Support